-Move over Cardcaptor Sakura, but there is a new magical girl in town and its name is Magical Girl Ore.
+Move over, Cardcaptor Sakura—there is a new magical girl in town, and her name is Magical Girl Ore.

 The series is a loving parody of the magical girl and idol genres – both of which have plenty of tropes to lampoon.
 Its core story follows Saki and Sakuyo, who are unpopular young idols that find themselves working as magical girls.

 The twist is that they transform into buff guys and are given no powers outside of deadly weapons.
 There’s something equally funny and unsettling witnessing Saki bludgeon her enemies with a cute rode.

 Magical Girl Ore a Parody Every Anime Fan Can Enjoy

 There is an equal amount of magical girl and idol jokes, with Saki and her yakuza-type mascot pointing out the similarities between the two industries.
 Maintaining pure images, not complaining about hazards, and keeping love a secret is all at play – giving it more of a biting view of idols.

 At first, it’s really funny to see how quickly everyone accepts her demon-fighting form as normal while she continues to freak out.
 This joke wears off as the show progresses, settling into a stable level of absurdity to give the story a chance to flesh out its characters.

 The show loves to make the joke of how much carnage magical girls would actually have to cause if they didn’t have flashy light effects, it comes up whenever Saki has to save everyday citizens from legions of fluffy demons.

 At the start of the show Saki has a typical fairy-like mascot flying around her while she dreams about becoming a magical girl and having her love interest Mohiro fawn over her; only to hilariously awake to a ludicrous reality where her mascot is the mini yakuza guy floating around her and unable to even look at Mohiro without foaming at the mouth like your average horny harem protagonist dude.